chainbound/apollo/README.md

 ## Output
 There are 3 output options:
 * `stdout`: this will just print the results to your terminal.
 * `csv`: this will save your output into a csv file.
-The name of your file corresponds to the `name` field of your contract schema definition.
-The other columns are going to be the inputs and outputs fields, also with the names corresponding to the schema.
+The name of your file will be the name of your `query`.
+The other columns will be made up of what's defined in the `save` block.
-* `db`: this will save your output into a Postgres SQL table.
+* `db`: this will save your output into a Postgres SQL table, with the table name matching your `query` name.
 The settings are defined in `config.yml` in your `apollo` config directory.